pdiazs/RepData_PeerAssessment1/PA1_template.md

 ```

-Then we can show the distribution of daily steps
+3rd step: Then we can show the distribution of daily steps

 ```r